rathiromil13/Info_Viz_HW4/README.md

 ## Solution 2

-### Calculate and Visualize the proportion of each district’s total funding that will be lost.
+### Calculate and Visualize the proportion of enrolled students by race for each district

 Let's take a look at distribution of proportion of enrolled students by race for districts with budget cut as well as district without budget cut.